pierrediedhiou/cybersecurity-journey/glossary.md

 all files in a directory when no index file exists.
 Allows attackers to browse and download all accessible files.
 Common on Apache (/files/) and Nginx with autoindex enabled
+- **Database Forensics** — Digital forensics investigating intrusions into databases that result in data modification or exfiltration
+- **Digital Forensics** — The branch of forensics that investigates cyber crimes by applying methods and procedures to collect, examine, analyze and report on digital evidence
+- **Disk Image** — A complete copy of all data on a storage device (HDD, SSD).
+Non-volatile — survives system restarts.
+Contains files, media, documents and browsing history
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system